 Risa Puno, Common Ground

 Rufus King Park

 Consisting of a grid of interconnected picnic tables with tiled mosaic surfaces, Common Ground is an interactive sculpture that literally brings people closer together.
 The shared tabletops and benches each have a different mosaic design inspired by the neighborhood’s unique mix of cultures, as well as by the patterns within the adjacent King Manor Museum.
 Common Ground is a celebration of harmony through diversity, imbued with the ideals of the park’s namesake, Rufus King.

 Risa Puno is an interactive sculpture and installation artist who creates her own versions of familiar pastimes and amusements.
 Originally from Louisville, KY, she studied art and medicine at Brown University and earned her M.F.A. from New York University.
 She has lived in New York City for the past 13 years.

 Lina Montoya, Mariposas Lamps

-Inspired by Gabriel García Márquez’s Cien Años de Soledad, Montoya’s illuminated sculptures will redefine the monarch butterfly as an icon of migration and freedom.
-This work will be part of the series La Isla Bonita, a beautification project that seeks to transform public spaces through public art and community engagement.
+Inspired by Gabriel García Márquez’s Cien Años de Soledad, Montoya’s illuminated sculptures redefine the monarch butterfly as an icon of migration and freedom.
+This work is part of the series La Isla Bonita, a beautification project that seeks to transform public spaces through public art and community engagement.

 Lina Montoya is a Staten Island-based immigrant artist, graphic designer, and muralist.
 Montoya was born and raised in Medellín, Colombia.
 Before she came to New York City in 2010, she founded the Ele Eme Project, which explores different cultures and languages through art and community participation.